dcsaorg/DCSA-OpenAPI/domain/error/README.md

 - Internal reordering of the objects
 - extra details added to the error(s)
   - `errorCode` a machine readable code specifying what is wrong.
 The codes have not yet been agreed.
-Once agreed they will be located here: [DCSA Error Codes](https://github.com/dcsaorg/DCSA-Information-Model/blob/master/datamodel/referencedata.d/errorcodes.csv)
+Once agreed they will be located in [DCSA Error Codes](https://github.com/dcsaorg/DCSA-Information-Model/blob/master/datamodel/referencedata.d/errorcodes.csv)
   - `field` the field that caused the error
   - `value` the value causing the error
   - `message` field description updated and better example added